atom/github/README.md

 The Atom GitHub package provides Git and GitHub integration for Atom.
 Check out [github.atom.io](https://github.atom.io) for more information.

+## Installation

+This package is bundled with Atom, and does not need to be installed separately.

 ## License

 The MIT license grant is not for GitHub's trademarks, which include the logo designs.
 GitHub reserves all trademark and copyright rights in and to all GitHub trademarks.